astrix.functs module¶

 - ned_rotation(geodet, xp=None)[source]¶

-Get the rotation from ECEF base to the North-East-Down frame at given geodetic locations.
+Get the orientation of the local North-East-Down (NED) frame relative to the ECEF frame at given geodetic locations.

 - Parameters: